Today we celebrate National Dog Day and what better way to remember our precious pooches than by looking at the very best Irish breeds.

 If one is willing to put in a moderate amount of effort, it is very hard to go wrong with this breed.
 They offer a beauty, brains and personality mix that few can match.

 Kerry Blue Terrier

 Some say the Kerry Blue actually came from Tipperary.
-However Simon & Schuster’s Guide to Dogs says that this breed emerged in the 1700s in County Kerry.
+However, Simon & Schuster’s Guide to Dogs says that this breed emerged in the 1700s in County Kerry.

 A certain romantic legend holds that when a Russian ship wrecked in Kerry’s Tralee Bay, an exotic blue-coated dog frantically paddled its way ashore.

 Rewards awaited.
-The gallant survivor had such a gorgeous coat that it was promptly mated with most every fine local female of reproductive age.
+The gallant survivor had such a gorgeous coat that it was promptly mated with almost every fine local female of reproductive age.
 Some say the shipwrecked stud proceeded to mate with “all the female Wheaten Terriers in Kerry.”

 Regardless of its exact origin, the Kerry Blue’s coat has a very distinctive color and texture.

 This breed has a highly distinctive set of locks, almost resembling those of a female step-dancer.
 They have curly coats and a seemingly ratlike tail jutting out their posteriors.

 They cannot get enough of the water, and they excel in this venue, from where they have been known to retrieve quite a collection of animal-life.